Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/knife.rst

 Close loop: double-click :kbd:`LMB`
    This is a quick way to close the loop you are currently cutting.
 Draw a continuous line: :kbd:`LMB` drag.
-   So you can draw a freehand line over a surface, points will be created at edge intersections.
+   So you can draw a free-hand line over a surface, points will be created at edge intersections.

 .. list-table::